The Skinny on Food Combining

 Tara Carpenter, NC.

 “Thanks for this Tara.
-It’s helpful to learn what worked for your family.
+It’s helpful to learn what worked for you and your family.
 Food combining is new territory for me.” ~ A.S.
 Montpelier, VT.

 #1) Eat Fruit Alone on Empty Stomach